lsst/verify/doc/blob-dev.rst

 Accessing blobs in measurements
 -------------------------------

-In addition to simply accessing blobs associated with a measurement through the instance attribute, blobs are also available as items of the measurement's :attr:`~lsst.validate.base.MeasurementBase.blobs` attribute:
+In addition to simply accessing blobs associated with a measurement through the instance attribute, blobs are also available as items of the measurement's `MeasurementBase.blobs` attribute:

 .. code-block:: python